 - Elevator access is available to all levels of the library.

-- Accessible restrooms are available on levels 1, 2 and 3 of the library.
-Study rooms are located on levels 1, 2 and 3 of the library.
+- Accessible restrooms and study rooms are available on levels 1, 2 and 3 of the library.

 - Study rooms can be reserved in advance online.
 In-person and phone reservations can also be made (262) 595-2238.